br-l-o/Puzzles/README.md

 # Assorted Coding Examples

-Mainly stuff like Project Euler and Rosalind stuff.
+Mainly stuff in the vein of Project Euler and Rosalind.